What We Do

 The City of Arlington Stormwater Utility provides our customers with reliable, quality service that protects public health, natural resources and receiving waters.
 The utility works with landowners and city staff to assure our surface waters meet or exceed local, state and federal water quality standards.
 We are fortunate in that our streams traveling through town continue to have coho salmon and cutthroat trout spawning and living out their various life stages.
 Many of us also enjoy swimming in the Stillaguamish River on a hot summer day.
 Through the proper management of stormwater this activity should continue on for generations.

-The Source of Stormwater & Its Destination
+The Source of Stormwater and Its Destination

 Stormwater is surface water generally associated with rain fall that flows into and through the City’s drainage systems.
 There is no single system, but rather multiple systems with nearly 3,500 catch basins and 48 miles of conveyance lines.
 Included in our systems are natural stream channels, culverts, ditches, detention ponds, wetlands and infiltration systems.